ak--47/mpEZTrack/README.md

 }
 ```

-future versions of this module may improve upon this API. please submit an idea or suggestion if you have (an idea or suggestion) about how this should work.
+future versions of this module may improve upon this API. please [submit an enhancement](https://github.com/ak--47/mpEZTrack/issues) if you have (an idea or suggestion) about how this should work.

 ## motivation 💬 <div  id="motivation"></div>
 there are [many opinions](https://mixpanel.com/blog/codeless-analytics-problems/) on the `auto-capture` v.s. `precision tracking` debate; there are (valid) pros and cons to both sides, and i've had the "do-we-collect-everything-automatically-and-tag-it-later?" or "do-we-explicitly-tag-and-try-not-to-miss-anything?" conversation _many_ times in my career. having that conversation is (in part) what led me to make this.